 The Master of Arts (MA) in Creative Writing (CREW) is offered in two streams:

-For general information or advice about this programme of study, please see the Faculty of Humanities and Social Sciences MA page.
+For general information or advice about the Master of Arts programme at Victoria University, please see the Faculty of Humanities and Social Sciences MA page.

 The MA in Creative Writing is one year full-time graduate research degree, which gives recognition to work in creative writing.
 The programme does not teach a specific set of predetermined skills; rather, it encourages writers to identify and articulate, as appropriate, their own distinctive voices in their chosen medium.
 It is built around a strong workshop culture, reflecting our belief in the importance of nurturing individual voices within a lively community of writers.